sam-by-name/sprint-3/personal-site-design.md

 As for the experience I wish them to have, well initially this will be harder to implement.But ...
 I want that whether they arrived by accident or intent, that each visit is a uniqueand interesting one.
 If they arrived with questions, I wish to provide their answers, but alsoto have ones they didn't expect and for them to leave with new and unanswered questions.

-A one stop shop,
+A one stop shop.
-My pet project shall not be,
+My pet project shall not be.
-The Universe is vast,
+The Universe is vast.
 And thrives off of diversity.

-So come one, come all,
+So come one, come all.
-A blast from the past,
+A blast from the past.
-Or views of the future,
+Or views of the future.
 Through the web we now see.

 Q. How will you build your site to support your desired user experience?